GuoShi28/CBDNet/SomeISP_operator_python/isp_implement.md

 Different from original CBDNet paper, we also refer to [Unprocessing Images for Learned Raw Denoising](https://arxiv.org/pdf/1811.11127.pdf).

-There are two major difference between this version and original CBDNet paper.
+There are some major difference between this version and original CBDNet paper.

-1. The noise levels are uniformly distribut on log space.
+The noise levels are uniformly distribut on log space.
 This process can let the network focus more on normal noise level.

-2. The noise map definition change to a more strict form.

-   For sRGB denoising, the noise map is defined as 6-channel feature which represent the various of R,G,B and covariance of RG, GB, RB.

-   For RAW denoising, the noise map is also defined as the various of the noise image, which is almost the same with original CBDNet paper.
+The experiment settings can refer to the CBDNet paper.

 **Other Steps:** ISP process to transfer raw nosie image back to sRGB space